M0nkeyFl0wer/spec-kit-assistant/README.md

 ### Why a Dog Assistant?

 ```
-    "Because development should be FUN!"
+    "Because building stuff should be more FUN and friendly!"

        /\_/\
       ( o.o )